This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Since the program began offering contingency management, no-show rates for appointments have decreased.

-The program is working with county administrators to start a treatment court in January 2025.
-The treatment court will include MAT services and some primary care and other behavioral health services through an in-jail psychiatric nurse practitioner.
+The program worked with county administrators to start a Co-Occurring Treatment Court, which opened in July 2025 and is supported by opioid settlement funds.
+The treatment court includes MAT services and will include an in-jail psychiatric nurse practitioner.
 This position will coordinate with a re-entry community behavioral health worker to help people access treatment and healthcare when they are no longer incarcerated.

 Challenges